Alloway, Queensland: Geography

+Alloway is flat land between 10 and 30 m above sea level.
+The land use is crop growing, predominantly the growing of sugarcane.

 History

 The name Alloway is taking from the railway siding, which was in turned named after Alloway, Ayrshire, Scotland (the birthplace of Robert Burns) on 8 July 1939 by the Queensland Railways Department.

 Elliott State School opened on 4 February 1886 and it is believed there was a "school at Bingera and Baranyan Homestead near Bundaberg" on the site prior to this.
 In 1960, it was renamed Alloway State School.